juliafmorgado/julia/content/english/post/2024-04-03_cloud-native-dev-challenge1.md

 Excitingly, it's structured into challenges, and I invite you to join me on this learning journey!

 ## Challenge 1
 The first challenge can be found [here](https://github.com/salaboy/cloud-native-dev/tree/main/1) and is about building a simple web application.
-Of course, I used chatGPT to help me, Salaboy said it was allowed!
-But the end goal is to understand what I'm building.
+My repo can be found [here](https://github.com/juliafmorgado/cloud-native-dev).
+Of course, I used chatGPT to help me, and Salaboy said it was allowed!
+The end goal is to understand what I'm building.
 So here I'm going to explain what does what.

 ## Step 1: Setting up the Backend
 1. Since we decided to build the web app with Node.js we need to install it on our machine.
 I had homebrew installed so I just ran the command `brew install node` and voilà.